-In the world of Bash scripting, there are various operators at our disposal that empower us to manipulate, compare, and test data.
-One such operator is the `=~` operator.
-Often overlooked but incredibly powerful, this operator provides us with a means to match string patterns using regular expressions.
-This article takes a deep dive into the practical application of the `=~` operator in Bash.
+In Bash scripting, a host of operators is available to manipulate, compare, and test data.
+One of the operators is the =~.
+Though not very frequently used, it is an extremely powerful operator that enables us to match string patterns using regular expressions.
+This article goes into the practical application of the =~ operator in Bash.

 Understanding the =~ Operator